maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 **3. Log in**

-Create an account on the mock SAFE browser and log in (use any random arbitrary string for the invite token field).
+Create an account on the mock Safe browser and log in (use any random arbitrary string for the invite token field).

 Keep the browser open and logged into this account before proceeding with next steps.